 To provide services, we are required to collect a range of personal information.
-We primarily collect information to assess, plan, and provide quality services to meet your individual needs.
+We collect information to assess, plan, and provide quality services to meet your individual needs.
 If you provide incomplete or inaccurate information to us, we may not be able to provide you with the services you require.

-Your personal information also allows us to sustain other internal processes such as health and safety, risk management, account keeping, staff training, quality assurance and to meet government and regulatory requirements where there is a threat to public health.
+Your personal information supports our work to ensure health and safety, risk management, account keeping, staff training, quality assurance and to meet government and regulatory requirements where there is a threat to public health.

 ACD may at times disclose personal information where it is necessary to deliver services or as required by law.
 We will not rent, trade or sell information about you to third parties.
-Personal information may only be disclosed outside ACD when you have consented; it is in accordance with the purpose we collected the information; and/or we have a legal obligation to do so.
+Personal information may only be disclosed outside ACD when you have consented; if it is in accordance with the purpose we collected the information; and/or we have a legal obligation to do so.